 China, with a population of 1.4 billion people and a GDP of over €17 trillion as of 2021, is the world’s most populous country and is set to become the largest world economy.
 In 2020, bilateral trade between Ireland and China reached €17 billion in goods and services.
 China has been Ireland's largest trading partner in Asia since 2006 and is currently Ireland’s fifth biggest market for agri-food exports.

 What is this Structured Elective about?

-Structured Elective in Chinese Studies offers a wide range of modules helping the students gain the understanding of China, in various aspects.
-If a student successfully completes elective modules amounting to a minimum of 15 credits, which constitute the Structured Elective in Chinese Studies during their degree, their official transcript will state that in addition to their degree they have also been awarded a “Structured Elective in Chinese Studies”.
+This Structured Elective in Chinese Studies offers a wide range of modules to help students gain an understanding of China in various aspects.
+Once a student has successfully completed the Structured Elective in Chinese Studies during their degree (15 credits), their official transcript will state that, in addition to their degree, they have also been awarded a “Structured Elective in Chinese Studies.”

 Why should I take this Structured Elective?

-Structured Elective in Chinese Studies aims at the “General Elective” audience within UCD, for students with an interest in Chinese studies, including society, culture, politics, law, economy and doing business in China.
+The Structured Elective in Chinese Language and Culture is aimed at the “General Elective” audience within UCD for students with an interest in both Chinese language and its culture, including society, culture, politics, economy and doing business in China.
 Modules are chosen to complement their on-going studies or personal interests.
-We believe provision of electives within this structured manner, supports the spirit of UCD Horizons allowing students to direct their own journey of academic and personal progress.
+This structured elective supports the spirit of UCD Horizons allowing students to direct their own journey of academic and personal progress.